Lab 7: Functions + Fish

 Warning

-This will require you to call your rescale_01() function within a mutate() statement in order to create a length_scaled variable.
+This will require you to call your rescale_01() function within a mutate() statement to create a length_scaled variable.

 fish |>